finn-no/apps-handbook/FIRST_DAYS.md

 Every last Monday of each month we have a HackDay, the goal for this day is to make something you're been craving to fix, improve or propose in the FINN apps.
 HackDay starts the previous Friday with a brainstorming sessions and starts on Monday as soon as you arrive to work.
 The following day we have a HackDay presentations meeting where you'll show your peers how awesome you are.

 ## Recurring team meetings
-Every week the Android team gathers to discuss a status, the iOS team does it every couple of weeks, make sure you're invited to those.
+Every couple of weeks the Android and iOS teams gather to discuss ideas and to share their status, make sure you're invited to those.